MANZ Professional Events

 MANZ Workshops with Alison Awes

 Dyslexic children need sequential, multi-sensory and explicit experience with the sounds and symbols of our language to read fluently.
-The richly prepared environment provides a plethora of language experiences for the preschool and primary-aged child.
+The richly prepared Montessori environment provides a plethora of language experiences for the preschool and primary-aged child.
 This workshop will cover characteristics of dyslexia, recommendations of the US National Reading Panel, and how to support the dyslexic child in a Children’s House and then through Cosmic Education.
-This workshop is suitable for early childhood and primary teachers, parents and interested educators.
+This workshop is suitable for early childhood and primary teachers and interested parents.

-Workshop: Principles of the Prepared Environment: How the Prepared Environment Supports Cosmic Education: Wellington June 6-7
+Workshop: Principles of the Prepared Environment: How the Prepared Environment Supports Cosmic Education

 This workshop will explore the details of the psychological and physical prepared environment for the elementary (6-12) child.
 In addition to the theoretical aspects of Cosmic Education and the characteristics of the child, Alison will also address how to encourage and inspire meaningful work including how to generate interest, inspire follow up work, and increase the variety of work in the 6-12 classroom without using imposed assignments or teacher directed activities.